clarusway-aws-devops/ckad/practice-test-1/exposing-ports-for-pods/step1/step1.md

 - Create a pod with the name of `cw-ports`.
-- The pod should be launched from an image of `nginx`.
+- The pod should be launched from an image of `nginx:latest`.
 - The name of the container should be `nginx`.
 - Expose `Port 80` for the POD.